Instrumental Lessons with Pelican Music

 Children in Reception can start learning a bowed string instrument.
 Instruments can be rented on a monthly basis, and come in lots of different sizes suitable for little fingers!

 Learning a bowed instrument is a really good introduction to music.
 As the basis of learning is only a few notes, it is a great starter for young children.
-Playing string instruments also automatically means you can play with other children in orchestras.
-We make sure that even our youngest players have the chance to make music with their friends.
+Playing string instruments also means you can play with other children in ensembles and orchestras.

 Piano